Make-School-Courses/Core-Google-and-Stack-Overflow/README.md

 # Core - Google and Stack Overflow

+Using the internet to search for answers to problems is a tool essential to everyone's success.
+This discussion covers Google and Stackoverflow.

+While you may be familiar with Google and Stackoverflow the material here may supplement your knowledgeor surprise you.

+**Theory and Knowledge**

+- Using search tools effectively
+  - Assessing search results
+  - Defining and Refining Search terms
+- Acccessing and contributing to a knowledge base

+**Lecture and Dicussion**

+- Use Google more effectively
+- Parsing Error messages for relevant search terms
+- Searching for answers in a knowledge base: StackOverflow
+- Contributing to the knowledge base: StackOverflow

 ## Google

 How do you use Google?
 Do you rely on the top search results?

 https://www.wired.com/2011/11/st_thompson_searchresults

-You should be assessing the results and deciding whether the answers are reliable and on topic.
+**While google is really good, and provides the best available search results you should always be assessing the results.**

 When you search these are questions you should be asking:

 - How accurately do these results match the answer I'm looking for?
 - How credible/knowledgeable is the source?
   - When was this answer published?

+When the results are not as accurate as you would like look closely at the search terms you have used and think of how you can refine them for better results.

+These tactics can help:

+- Remove unneccessary words
+- Refining terms
+- Rephrasing the question

+**Keep searching**, while Google is very good at what it does **sometimes the first set of results will not be what you are looking for**.

 ### Google more effectively

 Use effective keywords.
 The more descriptive you can be the better your results.

+**Exercise:**

+Search for the following listed terms.

-Google matches key words it doesn't answer questions.
+Google matches key words:
-Identify key words.

 - A who
 - The Who
 - Who

-Order matters
+Order matters:

 - Sky Blue
 - Blue Sky

-Search term modifiers:
+**Discussion**

+Search terms and order of search terms.

+**Exercise** Pair and Share

+Take a look at this article and discuss it with your partner.

 - http://mashable.com/2011/11/24/google-search-infographic/#yMlfd4pRaGqW